Shazam2morrow/hacktips/Web/file-upload/file-upload.md

 ### PUT method uploads

-Verify if the server supports PUT requests for file uploads.
-Use PUT to upload malicious files directly to the server and check for execution.
+Verify if the server supports `PUT` requests for file uploads.
+Use `PUT` to upload malicious files directly to the server and check for execution.
+You can try sending `OPTIONS` requests to different endpoints to test for any that advertise support for the `PUT` method.

 ### Archive content validation